Talent Retention

 Employee Evaluation

-Management by objectives (MBO) All employees At the end of every year, Wistron organizes an annual kick off meeting to explain the operational goals of the company for the next year to all managers, and direct managers communicate the goals to the employees to reach a consensus.
-During the implementation of the different levels of departmental goals and personal goals, two-way performance communication and feedback shall be maintained irregularly and periodically (interim/ending).
-Performance evaluations are conducted based on goal attainment and job performance during the interim and at the end of the period.
+Management by objectives (MBO) Twice a year At the end of every year, Wistron organizes an annual kick off meeting to explain the operational goals of the company for the next year to all managers.
+Direct managers then communicate the goals to the employees to reach a consensus.
+The goal is therefore developed top-down to all units and individuals.

-1. Managers in Taiwan (including expats): “360-degree feedback” is conducted by their subordinates, peers, and managers of other departments during the performance evaluation process.
+1. Global Section Managers & Above: “360-degree feedback” from subordinates, peers, and cross-department managers according to the 360-degree evaluation process.

 Global Employee Engagement Survey

 Wistron upholds a business philosophy of caring for employees and valuing employees' feedback and opinions.
-Wistron has started to survey all employees around the world to collect their opinions and feedback with 100% coverage and a frequency of every 2 years since 2021.
+Wistron has started to survey all employees around the world to collect their opinions and feedback with 100% coverage and a frequency of every 1 to 2 years since 2021.
 The goals and results of the survey analysis will be publicly disclosed.
 To ensure that the survey and analysis results can be compared horizontally (between plants / departments) and vertically (between years), the structure, questions, and analysis methods of the survey shall be consistent for all plants across the world.
-The questions are designed based on reviewed and publicly published academic papers/journals (Please refer to the description of the supplementary table).
+The questions are designed based on rigorous theoretical models (Please refer to the description of the supplementary table).
 We also compare the differences between different groups to improve the effectiveness of the survey.
-In 2021, 19,820 employees participated in the employee engagement survey and 17,547 employees provided a response.
-The response rate was 88.5% and the average degree of engagement survey was 67.5%.
+In 2023, 17,590 employees participated in the employee engagement survey and 16,350 employees provided a response.
+The response rate was 93.0% and the average degree of engagement survey was 77.3%.

 Survey content